Gangadhar-Kuratti/My_Python-course/README.md

 - program to print the sum of numbers between 1-10 using for loop
 - program to print the product of numbers between 1-5 using for loop
 - program to print the characters of given string

+## Completed (Day_20)
+- Practice set 20 ✅

+## Programs
+- program to print the character position times the character
+- program to print the combined list of dictionaries
+- program to print the combined list of dictionaries using 'len' function
+- program to understand the dictionary compreesion